mattermost/docs/source/developer/mobile-developer-setup.rst

 Start Developing and Building
 ------------------------------------

 In order to develop and build the Mattermost mobile apps you'll need to get a copy of the source code.
-Also, since it is most likely that you'll want to contribute back your work it is best if you fork our mattermost-mobile repo.
+Also, it is best if you fork our mattermost-mobile repo since it is most likely that you'll want to contribute back your work.

 1. Fork the mattermost-mobile repository on GitHub.
 2. Clone your fork locally:
  - Open a terminal
  - Change to a directory you want to hold your local copy
  - Run
-`git clone https://github.com/<username>/mattermost-mobile.git` if you want to use HTTPS, or
+``git clone https://github.com/<username>/mattermost-mobile.git`` if you want to use HTTPS, or

-`git clone git@github.com:<username>/mattermost-mobile.git` if you want to use SSH
+``git clone git@github.com:<username>/mattermost-mobile.git`` if you want to use SSH

 Important: <username> refers to the username or organization in GitHub that forked the repository.

-3. Change the directory to `mattermost-mobile`.
+3. Change the directory to ``mattermost-mobile``.
- - `cd mattermost-mobile`
+ - ``cd mattermost-mobile``

-4. Run `make pre-run` in order to install all the dependencies.
+4. Run ``make pre-run`` in order to install all the dependencies.
- - It is **highly** important that you run everything with the make commands and avoid using npm or yarn to install dependencies.
+ - It is highly important that you run everything with the make commands and avoid using npm or yarn to install dependencies.

 Make Commands Explained
 ------------------------------------